sauravrp/PizzaMe/README.md

 There are many room for improvements.
 - If the emulator is started with a clean slate and the user is prompted for google play update, the app freezes in Getting Location state.
 This can be remedied by restarting the app.
 - If the user is in lat lon that doesn't return any results, the user sees the loading state.
 This can be handled by showing a proper error message upon detecting that no results was returned on the first call to the server.
-- More test cases could be utilized.
+- Current test cases focuses on the view model classes.
+More test cases could be utilized such as Espresso tests and other instrumentation tests.